 Funduscopy can also help diagnose other eye conditions such as glaucoma.

-Length Of A Digital Funduscopy
+Length Of The Digital Funduscopy Procedure

 We typically perform this test after drops have been administered to dilate the pupils, but it can be done without dilation, as well.